-If you are upgrading from version 4.3 or earlier and your installation uses custom plugins, you will need to:

-- 1. Rebuild the custom plugins against the new (5.0) Software Development Kit (SDK). - 2.
-Run the upgrade utility manually with the new -i command-line option to specify a directory containing only the custom plugin jars.

-You can find more information about migrating your custom plugins in the PingAccess Addon SDK for Java Migration Guide.
+If you are upgrading from version 4.3 or earlier and your installation uses custom plugins, they will need to be rebuilt against the new (5.0) Software Development Kit (SDK).
+You will then run the upgrade utility manually with the new -i command-line option to specify a directory containing the custom plugin jars and only the custom plugin jars.
+To migrate your custom plugins, see the PingAccess Addon SDK for Java Migration Guide.

-1. If you are using the upgrade utility, change to the new version's /upgrade/bin directory on the command line.
+If you are using the upgrade utility, change to the new version's /upgrade/bin directory on the command line.
 For example: